 1. The Horizontal form of the Balance sheet: –

 The presentation of the Balance sheet discussed until now is called horizontal presentation.
-In this form of presentation, we had present all accounts information across the page from left to right.
+In this form of presentation, we had to present all account information across the page from left to right.
 All assets are shown on the corresponding side of all liabilities.
 All liabilities are shown on the left side of the balance sheet and all assets are shown on the right side of the balance sheet.

 2. The Verticals form of the Balance sheet: –